rossanx/akfs/docs/journal.md

               (this is too soon, :)) - We will get there) -- We could program an action for the three-finger-salute (ctrl+alt+del)
-         - UNBEFFERED OUTPUT (writes directly on the screen) - Version 1
+         - UNBUFFERED OUTPUT (writes directly on the screen) - Version 1
          - BUFFERED OUTPUT (writes to a buffer that can be consumed by different tasks - threads). - Version 2